bhowmikp/design-patterns/structural_patterns/bridge/README.md

 # Bridge

-Decouple an abstraction from its implementation so that the two can vary independenty.
+Decouple an abstraction from its implementation so that the two can vary independently.

 **Frequency of Use** - 3/5